ricbacca/NetworkAutomationAAS/README.md

 **To compile:**
 1. Compile Docker images
 2. Open App (Java Project) and run "gradle build"
-3. Verify in Kathara/aas_project/ there must be a jar called "OVS_AAS.jar"
+3. Verify in folder "Kathara/aas_project/" there must be a jar called "OVS_AAS.jar"
 4. If everything ok, go to Kathara folder and run: "kathara lstart"